I have extensive experience teaching philosophy at undergraduate and graduate levels.

-- History and Philosophy of Science, Part 1B:
+- History and Philosophy of Science, Part 1B (second-year undergraduate):

 - Philosophy of Science (supervising): This course provides an introduction to philosophy of science for second-year undergraduates completing degrees in the natural sciences.
 It covers a wide range of topics–e.g., general philosophy of science, philosophy of biology, philosophy of the social sciences, philosophy of physics, and science in society.
 Because many of the students have little familiarity with philosophical thinking, supervising this course also involves teaching writing and reading skills.

-- History and Philosophy of Science, Part II:
+- History and Philosophy of Science, Part II (final-year undergraduate):

-- Philosophy of Biomedical Sciences (four lectures): A course for third-year (final-year) undergraduates on the epistemological underpinnings of medical science.
+- Philosophy of Biomedical Sciences (8-week module, co-taught with Stephen John): A course for third-year (final-year) undergraduates on the epistemological underpinnings of medical science.

 - Confirmation, Observation, and the Nature of Evidence (supervising): A course for third-year (final-year) undergraduates on issues in epistemology and general philosophy of science.